ESAOpenSR/SRGAN/paper/paper.md

 ## Generator Architectures

-The generator network can be configured with different backbone types, each providing a unique trade-off between complexity, receptive field, and textural detail (see Table~\ref{tab:arch} in ~\ref{app:components}).
+The generator network can be configured with different backbone types, each providing a unique trade-off between complexity, receptive field, and textural detail (see Table [@tbl-arch] in [@app-components]).

 The `Generator` class provides a unified implementation of SR backbones that share a common convolutional structure while differing in their internal residual block design.
 The module is initialized with a `model_type` flag selecting one of `res`, `rcab`, `rrdb`, `lka`, `esrgan`, `cgan`, each drawn from a shared registry of block factories or dedicated ESRGAN implementation.